Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-05-15-Jupyter_Notebook.md

 I saw [a certain site](http://pinkwink.kr/815) about explaining how to draw the vectors with matplotlib of python.

-and while I was reading the [above site](http://pinkwink.kr/815), Fortunately, I found [Jupyter notebook](http://jupyter.org/) that is web application for python interpreter.
+while I was reading the [above site](http://pinkwink.kr/815), I felt interested in the jupyter.
+Fortunately, I found [Jupyter notebook](http://jupyter.org/) that is web application for python interpreter.

 So In here, I will explain a little about jupyter.
 You can also find out an example of jupyter notebook in [this site](https://github.com/wesm/pydata-book)